niftools/blender_niftools_addon/docs/user/features/collisions.rst

 .. warning::

    * Collisions are in the process of being ported.
 This section is incomplete and will change.
-   * We will eventually move the Physics collision panel from BGE to Blender Render.
+   * The Physics collision panel for an object currently resides in Blender Render and Blender Game.
    * Some of the collision types lack viewport rendering, see workaround for visulisations below.

 For Oblivion, Fallout 3, and Fallout NV; Blender's Collision types map to the following Nif types: